praveenpuglia/vuetify-daterange-picker/README.md

 #### `no-presets` : Boolean

 If you do not want a presets list you can use this boolean and you'll only see the pickers with input.

+#### `dark` : Boolean

+Switches the list of presets and the datepickers into dark mode.

+#### `next-icon` : String

+Name of the Material Icon that you want to use as custom icon for next buttons in datepickers.

+#### `prev-icon` : String

+Name of the Material Icon that you want to use as custom icon for prev buttons in datepickers.

 ## Events